widberg/atk/README.md

 #### Option 2) Launch the game with instrumentation

 This option will not work on all games.
 You may have to circumvent DRM/Anti-debug to launch the game directly.

-Ratatouille in particular does not like being launched as a child process.
+If this option doesn't work, try again but use the full path to the executable.
+Ex: `-f "D:\SteamLibrary\steamapps\common\FUEL\FUEL.exe"`.

 ```sh
 frida -f FUEL.exe -l atk.js --no-pause